kedarnathyadav/spring-boot-fullstack/step326ReactCOntinution.md

 ### step 327

-delete the gitignore file in the react project folder and paste the code into the main gitignore file
+Delete the gitignore file in the React project folder and paste the code into the main gitignore file

 ### step 328